Destination Namibia: On Safari in Etosha

 Etosha National Park, Namibia

-Etosha National Park in northwestern Namibia is 22,270 square kilometres in area, is dominated by a 130 km by 50 km saltpan but has desert, savannah and woodland landscapes.
+Etosha is in northwestern Namibia and it’s 22,270 square kilometres in area, dominated by a 130 x 50 km saltpan, but also with desert, savannah and woodland landscapes.
 There are 114 mammal species present in the park and over 340 species of birds at different times of the year.

 Etosha National Park, Namibia